apace100/origins-docs/docs/bientity_actions/add_velocity.md

 [Bi-Entity Action](../bientity_actions.md).

-Adds or sets the velocity of the target entity, relative to the actor entity's rotation.
+Adds or sets the velocity of the target entity, based on the direction from the actor entity to the target entity.

 Type ID: `origins:add_velocity`